adriendulong/bounty-dapp/README.md

 ## Testnet deployment infos
 The smart contract has been deployed on the Rinkeby test network.
 All the infos about the contract address and the transaction hash of the deployment can be found in the file `deployed_addresses.txt`.
-I had some issue verifying the code on Ethers x
+I had some issue verifying the code on Etherscan.

 ## Remote server
 The dapp is available at this url: https://bounty-dapp.now.sh Please use Metamask and the Rinkeby test network in order to access the app.

 ## Libraries or EthPM packages used
 ### SafeMath (from OpenZeppeling)
-I used the SaeMath library from OpenZeppelin in order to avoid integers overflow or underflow.
+I used the _SafeMath_ library from OpenZeppelin in order to avoid integers overflow or underflow.
 This can happen when an integer overflows the limit that is set for this number.
-For example for an unsigned integer which limit is 2 ^ 256 - 1, if an integer overflow, the value will go back to 0.
+For example for an unsigned integer which limit is 2 ^ 256 - 1, if an integer overflows the value will go back to 0.

 ### Counter (from OpenZeppelin)
-The Counter library from OpenZeppelin provides an incrementing uint256 id that is useful for issuing ids for ERC-721 tokens.
+The _Counter_ library from OpenZeppelin provides an incrementing uint256 id that is useful for issuing ids for ERC-721 tokens.
 In this project, it is used to issue a new id for each new bounty or work.